 - They increase the likelihood of my home getting struck by lightning

 This is not true.
-Metal does conduct electricity but it does not attract it.
-Metal roofs are actually safer than other roofs during a light storm because metal isn’t combustible.
-Another fact about lightning is that it hardly ever strikes buildings.
+Metal does conduct electricity, but it does not attract it.
+Metal roofs are actually safer than other types of roofing during a light storm because metal isn’t combustible.
+Additionally, lightning hardly ever strikes buildings.
 It’s drawn to the tallest object in an area.
-A tree is more likely to be hit by lightning than your home same with power lines, antennas and towers.
+A tree is more likely to be hit by lightning than your home – same with power lines, antennas and towers.

 - They are loud

 Very large hailstones can actually damage a metal roof.
 However, normal-sized hail will not.
-With a textured roof, minor denting is even less readily visible so a metal roof is a good choice for areas with lots of hail storms and not the other way around.
+With a textured roof, minor denting is even less readily visible, so a metal roof is a good choice for areas with lots of hail storms.
 Metal roofs can actually handle decades of abuse from extreme weather.
 Systems in usage today also have a 120-mph wind rating, which is equal to an F2 tornado.
 This means your metal roof is also safe from wind gusts that accompany hail storms.

 - They rust

 Today’s metal roofs are built to last for a long time.
-For example, steel metal roofing has a metallic coating made of zinc or a combo of zinc and aluminum.
-This prevents rust from forming.
-It’s bonded to the steel at the factory.
-Paint is then applied over the coating to provide long-lasting color that a homeowner will just love.
+For example, steel roofing has a metallic coating made of zinc or a combo of zinc and aluminum.
+This coating, which is bonded to the steel at the factory, prevents rust from forming.
+Paint is then applied over the coating to provide long-lasting color that homeowners will love.

 - They are ugly

 Metal roofs are actually full of beautiful variety.
-It can look like shingle, clay tile, cedar or slate and it lasts 2 to 3 times longer.
-Metal roofs are strong and don’t deteriorate in the sun and weather conditions that Mother Nature can dish out.
-They are energy-efficient and metal roofing in a light color actually cools your home in summer and insulates homes in winter.
-Finally, their warranties are very long, lasting between 30 – 50 years.
+It can look like shingle, clay tile, cedar or slate, and it lasts two to three times longer than those types.
+Metal roofs are strong and don’t deteriorate in the sun or other weather conditions that Mother Nature can dish out.
+They are energy efficient and metal roofing in a light color actually cools your home in summer and insulates your home in winter.
+Finally, their warranties are very long, usually lasting 30 – 50 years.

-Metal roofs have many environmental benefits, not the least of which is the cost savings to you on your energy bills.
-We suggest you consider a metal roof when looking into your next roofing project.
+Metal roofs have many environmental benefits, not the least of which is your energy bill savings.
+We suggest you consider a metal roof when looking into your next Austin-area roofing project.
 At 21st Century Texas, we are happy to help you decide what’s best for you.
 Give us a call today at 512-219-0342 and see if we can’t help you install your new roof.